 To assess the evolutionary dynamics of the continuous traits for each of the discrete traits’ state, we sampled 100 of the 1000 maps in the MCC tree (and 10 for each of the sampled trees from the posterior distribution) and used them to fit seven different models of evolution for each continuous trait: (i) Single-rate Brownian Motion (BM1); (ii) Multiple-rate Brownian Motion (BMS); (iii) Single-rate OU (OU1); (iv) OU with multiple optima but same alpha and sigma (OUM); (v) OU with multiple optima and alpha but same sigma (OUMA); (vi) OU with multiple optima and sigma but same alpha (OUMV); (vii) OU with multiple optima, alpha, and sigma (OUMVA).
 The total number of parameters varied with the discrete trait and the model used, with the simplest model having always a single parameter (BM1 - one sigma² for all states) and the most complex model having up to 12 (OUMVA - one sigma², one alpha and one optimum for each of the 4 states of the discrete trait).

-To avoid any arbitrary threshold to select the best model (such as a deltaAIC value smaller than 2), within all pairwise combinations of discrete and continuous traits, we used the Akaike weights of each model to calculate averaged parameter values for each stochastic map.
+To avoid any arbitrary threshold to select the best model (such as a deltaAIC value smaller than 2) within all pairwise combinations of discrete and continuous traits, we used the Akaike weights of each model to calculate averaged parameter values for each stochastic map.
 Lastly, we generated pseudo-posterior distributions of averaged parameter values to assess how different continuous traits’ states evolved under distinct states of the discrete trait.
+All scripts are available at XXX.

 Results